Let’s Understand Working Capital in Detail

 - Short production cycles that involve less time to convert raw material into finished goods

 - Achieving sales quickly

-- Shorter debt collection period
+- The shorter debt collection period

-Thus, businesses with increased operational efficiency are required to invest lesser amount of funds in working capital.
+Thus, businesses with increased operational efficiency are required to invest a lesser amount of funds in working capital.
 In contrast, businesses that have lesser operational efficiency need more funds to be invested in working capital.